Greenbrier COUNTY 9-1-1

 Click on the icon above for the 911 Center Facebook page.

-This office handles dispatch for 15 fire departments, 6 emergency medical service agencies, and 10 police agencies.
-Our goal is to provide courteous, efficient service to all callers at all times.
-More than 20,000 emergency calls per year are handled by our staff and the volume of calls has been increasing every year.
+This 911 Center handles emergency and service communications for fifteen (15) fire departments, six (6) emergency medical service agencies, and ten (10) law enforcement agencies.
+The goal of the 911 Center is to provide courteous and efficient service to all callers at all times.
+The Greenbrier County 911 Center receives and dispatches more than 20,000 emergency calls per year, with the volume of calls our staff handles increasing each year.

 Greenbrier County Emergency Communications Center